We make this recipe in this quantity but use half for one meal and save the remaining half for another meal later in the week.

 Crab Rangoon Ingredients:

-- 1 can lump crab meat
+- 1 can lump crab meat (or fresh!)

 - 1 8 oz package Philadelphia Cream Cheese

 - 3 green onions, minced